-Autogespot is an enormous website and keeps on going.
-In March we launched a new website, which should completely work right now.
-We already have 950.000 spots on the website.
+Autogespot is an enormous website and keeps on growing.
+In March we launched a new website.
+We already have 840.000 spots on the website.
 Of course there are some rules regarding the uploading of the spots.
-We think it's a good idea to list the rules again, so everyone who uploads is on the same page.
+We think it's a good idea to list the rules again, so everyone is aware of these rules.

 There are a few rules to uploading your spots: